 Kalax has a classic, almost iconic synthwave album cover.
 The sound production is attractive, if not stellar.
 At a glance, and after several seconds of listening, it appears to be a bold and exciting release from an established name.
 Yet within the first few songs it becomes apparent that the rapid evolution of synthwave music has left Kalax behind.
 Here, the songwriting techniques that succeeded in the past lead to an ill-informed offering that fails to provide anything relevant to the scene in 2017.

 The opening track, “Time Lapse,” is the closest the album comes to a redeeming listening experience.
 It benefits greatly from being the first in order, and to that extent almost any song on the album could take its place.
 A twinkling melody, reminiscent of Konami’s 16-bit “laser” intros, opens the song.
-Driving bass notes come in with a satisfyingly large, rounded texture, pounding out the groundwork for the sparkling melodies that float overhead.
+Driving bass notes come in with a satisfyingly large, rounded tone, pounding out the groundwork for the sparkling melodies that float overhead.
 The song patiently builds to its natural conclusion around the 1:35 mark before a pleasant, if generic, saxophone solo adds a final layer.
 From there, the song seems to lose focus, essentially hitting the reset button and building itself up all over again.

 Therein lies the tragic flaw of Kalax: nothing changes.
 The melodies and rhythms that feel compelling at the one-minute mark of a song become tedious by the four-minute mark.
 There are no singular moments or inspired touches to break the monotony.
 Everything is introduced within the first half of each track and then repeated ad nauseam for two or three minutes.
 Elements occasionally dip out only to resume exactly where they left off.
 Nothing new fills their place in the interim, and no surprises await the listener at any time.
 “Time Lapse” is salvaged only by the sax solo, but even that turns out to be unremarkable when it pops up again in “The Ride (Into the Midnight),” “Ephemeral Night,” and yet again in “Levitate.”